-A quick glance from a distance could cause you to mistake Black Bugbane for Culver's Root.
-However, everything is different.
+A quick glance from a distance could cause you to mistake the flower panicle of Black Bugbane for Culver's Root.
+However, up closer everything is different.

 Stems: Altogether, the plant and the tall flower panicle can reach 6 to 8 feet in height.
 Stems are light green and smooth.